THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 2)

 24 Therefore I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours.

 James also admonishes us to pray in faith.

 6 But let him ask in faith, with no doubting, for he who doubts is like a wave of the sea driven and tossed by the wind.

 7 For let not that man suppose that he will receive anything from the Lord.

 Lastly, it is the fervent prayer of the righteous that avails much:

-The born-again believers have received God’s righteousness as a gift through faith in the person and finished work of Jesus Christ.
-So their prayers avail much, make tremendous power available, dynamic in its working.
+The born-again believers have received God’s righteousness as a gift through faith in the person and finished work of Jesus Christ and so their prayers avail much, make tremendous power available, dynamic in its working.

 The Scripture amply states this truth.

 James 5:16 – NKJV